-- 59.2.
-All other wireless equipment associated with the facility is cumulatively no more than 28 cubic feet in volume.
-The following types of associated ancillary equipment are not included in the calculation of equipment volume: electric meters, concealment elements, telecommunications demarcation boxes, ground-based enclosures, grounding equipment, power transfer switches, cutoff switches, vertical cable runs for the connection of power and other services, and Utility Poles or other support structures. - 59.3.
-The term does not include the structure or improvements on, under, or within which the equipment is Collocated; wireline backhaul facilities; or coaxial or Fiber optic cable that is between wireless structures or Utility Poles or that is otherwise not immediately adjacent to or directly associated with a particular Antenna - 60.
-"State Broadband Infrastructure Manager" or "Manager" is as defined in Article 13 - 61.
-"Subscriber" means any Person that uses or is authorized to use a Network Service, whether for value or otherwise. - 62.
-"Substantial Modification" means a proposed modification of an existing Communications Network Support Structure or Utility Pole which will substantially change the physical dimensions of the Communications Network Support Structure or Utility Pole under the objective standard for substantial change adopted by the FCC pursuant to 47 C.F.R. § 1.40001. - 63.
-"Underserved" means an area in which less than 10% of the persons in such area have access to Broadband Services. - 64.
-"Unserved" means an area that is not served by Broadband Services . - 65.
+- 57. "Simple Make Ready" means any Make Ready that is not a Complex Make Ready. - 58.
+"Small Wireless Facility" means a wireless facility that meets the following qualifications: - 58.1.
+Each Antenna associated with the Facility is located inside an enclosure of no more than 6 cubic feet in volume or, in the case of Antennas that have exposed elements, each Antenna and all of its exposed elements could fit within an enclosure of no more than 6 cubic feet in volume; and - 58.2.
+All other wireless equipment associated with the Facility is cumulatively no more than 28 cubic feet in volume.
+The following types of associated ancillary equipment are not included in the calculation of equipment volume: electric meters, concealment elements, telecommunications demarcation boxes, ground-based enclosures, grounding equipment, power transfer switches, cutoff switches, vertical cable runs for the connection of power and other services, and Utility Poles or other support structures. - 58.3.
+The term does not include the structure or improvements on, under, or within which the equipment is Collocated; or coaxial or Fiber optic cable that is between wireless structures or Utility Poles or that is otherwise not immediately adjacent to or directly associated with a particular Antenna - 59.
+"State Broadband Infrastructure Manager" or "Manager" is as defined in Article 13 - 60.
+"Subscriber" means any Person that uses or is authorized to use a Network Service, whether for value or otherwise. - 61.
+"Substantial Modification" means a proposed modification of an existing Communications Network Support Structure which will substantially change the physical dimensions of the Communications Network Support Structure under the objective standard for substantial change adopted by the FCC pursuant to 47 C.F.R. § 1.40001. - 62.
+"Telecommunications Service" means the provision of voice, video, and/or data to retail customers by companies with physical connections to the customer's home, business, or portable device or who provides voice, video, and/or data services through a company with physical connections to the customer's home, business, or portable device.

+- 63. "Unserved" means an area that is not served by any Broadband service provider. - 64.
 "Utility" means a company, electric cooperative, or other entity that owns and/or operates facilities used for generation and transmission or distribution of electricity, gas, water, sewage or telecommunications services to general public.
-This term does not include providers of Wireless Services or Communications Infrastructure Providers. - 66.
-"Utility Pole" means a structure that is designed for and used to carry lines, cables, wires, and related equipment for the provision of cable television, telecommunications, internet, electricity, or wireless services, and that is owned or controlled by a "utility" as that term is defined in Section 224 of the Communications Act, but not including electric transmission poles or structures, or light poles, lamp posts, and other structures whose primary purpose is to provide public lighting.

-- 67. "Vertical Asset" means any pole, cellular tower, building, water tower, granary, or other structure capable of being used to deploy any Communications Service. - 68.
-"Wireless Services" means any services provided using licensed or unlicensed spectrum, whether at a fixed location or mobile, using Communications Network Facilities and/or Utility Poles.
+This term does not include providers of Wireless Services or Communications Infrastructure Providers. - 65.
+"Utility Pole" means a pole or similar structure that is used, or capable of being used, in whole or in part by a Communications Provider or for electric distribution, transmission lines, lighting, traffic control, signage, or a similar function.
+The term includes the vertical support structure for traffic lights but does not include a horizontal structure to which signal lights or other traffic control devices are attached and does not include a pole or similar structure 15 feet in height or less unless an Authority grants a waiver for such pole. - 66.
+"Vertical Asset" means any pole, cellular tower, building, water tower, granary, or other structure capable of being used to deploy any Communications Service. - 67.
+"Wireless Services" means any services provided using licensed or unlicensed spectrum, whether at a fixed location or mobile, using Communications Network Facilities.